How Can a Construction Line of Credit Help You Grow? - National Business Capital

 How Can You Use a Construction Line of Credit?

 You aren’t limited in how you use the funds from your construction line of credit as long as you’re using it for business purposes.
-But, of course, there are more strategic ways of applying the funds to your business.
+Here are a few of the ways construction businesses use business lines of credit.

 How Do Interest Payments Work?